Stay up to date

 Data subject refers to any individual whose personal data is stored, processed or collected by an organisation.
 GDPR personal data, special category data and examples are provided in detail here.

-How many individual rights are under GDPR?
+How many individual rights are available under the GDPR?

 What are the 8 rights of individuals under GDPR?